Application and Review Process

 There are three levels of committee response to an application:

-- Approved without modification.
-The researcher may proceed upon receiving the official letter.
+- Approvedwithout modification.
+The researcher may proceed upon receiving the official approval letter.

 - Not approved.
-The research must address substantial concerns identified by the committee and resubmit the proposal in order to receive approval by the IRB committee.
+The researcher must address substantial concerns identified by the committee and resubmit the application for further review.